GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 Double-click on the report, to see classes marked in two colors:

 * Green (**critical**): These are the classes the browser needs to render the visible content (like the title, subtitle, and accordion buttons).
-* Red (**non-critical**): These styles are applied to content that's not immediately visible (like the paragraphs that appear after clicking on each button).
-Additionally, class definitions like "h2" are not even used on this page.
+* Red (**non-critical**): These styles apply to content that's not even used on the page, like "h2", as well as content that's not immediately visible (like the paragraphs inside the accordions).

 With this information, you'll apply an optimization to let the browser start processing the critical styles immediately after the page loads, while deferring the load of the non-critical CSS for later: